Late-time attractors and cosmic acceleration: Examples

 As time passes, the string coupling decreases and the Einstein-frame volume increases, whilst the string-frame volume is stable.
 Therefore, as well as being mathematically rigorous, this toy-model solution is also physically acceptable.
 As a final consistency test, we check the issue of scale separation.
 On the one hand, the Hubble length evolves trivially as $l_H = 1/H = \epsilon t$; on the other hand, the Kaluza-Klein length is in eq. (\ref{KK-scale evolution}).
 As we know dilaton and the radion time dependence, we can express the time-evolution law for the Hubble and the Kaluza-Klein scale as

 which means that the compactification ansatz is self-consistent, since the Kaluza-Klein length grows less quickly than the Hubble length.
 One should not worry about the volume growing indefinitely, since, by how we defined the Kaluza-Klein scale, this means that the hierarchy between the Planck mass and the Kaluza-Klein mass grows over time, too.
 Asymptotically far in time, this can conceptually be compatible with the observed hierarchies appearing in nature.
+The dimensionally-reduced string length, corresponding to the inverse string-excitation tower mass scale (see eq. (\ref{d-dim. string scale})) grows like the Kaluza-Klein length, i.e. $\smash{l_{s, d} (t) = l_{s, d} (t_0) \, (t/t_0)^{\frac{2}{d}}}$.

 As another instructive string-theoretic toy model, we consider the non-supersymmetric heterotic $\mathrm{SO}(16) \!\times\! \mathrm{SO}(16)$-theory compactified on a $(10-d)$-dimensional space with non-trivial curvature.
 If the internal curvature is positive, the scalar potential reads \cite{Ginsparg:1986wr, Baykara:2022cwj}